College Code: SC

 Transferring Previous Graduate Credit into Programs and Certificates

-Previously earned and relevant graduate credits may be eligible for transfer into COS programs and certificates; details can be found in the Credit by Exam or Transfer section of this catalog.
+Previously earned and relevant graduate credits may be eligible for transfer into Mason Science programs and certificates; details can be found in the AP 6.5 Credit by Exam or Transfer section of this catalog.

 Credit from Other Institutions (Permission to Study Elsewhere)